vnvasquez/paper-genedrivesoftware/README.md

 ## Running the replication script

-To recreate all outputs and figures for this paper, open an OS shell.
-Change into the folder where you downloaded the content of this replication repository, then run the following command to compute all results:
+To recreate the outputs for this paper, open an OS shell.
+Change into the folder where you downloaded the content of this replication repository, then run the following command to compute results:

 ```
 julia src/main.jl